afshinamighi/Courses/basecamp/week09/inf-bc-w09-python.md

-# PyCamp 09: Everything is an Object
+# PyCamp 09: Everything is an Object.

 **Introduction**: This document presents learning activities for PyCamp 09.
 In PyCamp 09, you will get introduced with classes and objects in Python.